redislabs-training/slides-as-code-setup/README.md

 ### Positioning and Text
-There are many predefined styles for positioning and text, please refer to the stylesheets in the `template` folder to see them all.
+There are many predefined styles for positioning and text, please refer to the `main.scss` stylesheet in the `template` folder to see them all.

 ### Customize style